aws-samples/shopfloor-connectivity/docs/adapters/pccc.md

 ### WaitAfterConnectError

-Time to wait before (re)connecting after a connection error in milliseconds
+The WaitAfterConnectError property specifies the delay time (in milliseconds) that the adapter should wait before attempting to (re)connect after experiencing a connection error with the PLC controller.

 **Type**: Integer